ChrisTs8920/Weatherly/README.md

-# Weatherly - A Weather app for Android (WORK IN PROGRESS)
+# Weatherly - A Weather app for Android

 ## Description